katexhuang/flappy_bird/README.md

 # flappy_bird
-A simplified version of the previoiusly popular game "Flappy Bird" created with Processing.
+A simplified version of the previously popular game "Flappy Bird".
+Created to with Processing.